sn-tin/no-context-app/README.md

-# 👩‍💻 Work In Progress: No Context App (temporary title)
+# No Context App
-A website where you can copy &amp; paste no context texts to spam your friends' messages or comments section and just have fun together.
+No Context consists of memes or jejemon texts (as Filipino Gen-Zs would describe it) that makes it easier for the user to search for, copy-paste and bookmark (or mark as a favorite) those texts.

 ## 📖 Table of contents